 As your growing uterus expands to accommodate its new houseguests—baby and placenta—your belly will follow suit, and experiencing aches and pains is normal.
 Supporting your growing belly and generous new cleavage can make for one serious backache, and it doesn’t stop there.
-“In preparation for labor and delivery, the ligaments of the pelvis loosen due to a hormone called relaxin, present at 10 times its normal level during pregnancy,” says Leah Najima, MD, FACOG, an OB/GYN at Sierra Women’s Health in Reno, Nevada.
+“In preparation for labor and delivery, the ligaments of the pelvis loosen due to a hormone called relaxin, present at 10 times its normal level during pregnancy,” says Leah Najima, MD, FACOG, an OB-GYN at Sierra Women’s Health in Reno, Nevada.

 Another outcome many soon-to-be moms experience is the development of stretch marks.
-These streaks can be barely there or very prominent, and can come in an array of colors, including pink, red, brown, black, silver and purple.
+These streaks can be barely there or very prominent and can come in an array of colors, including pink, red, brown, black, silver, and purple.
 The truth is there’s nothing you can really do to totally prevent them, but maintaining a good moisturizing method and trying to keep weight gain slow and steady may help.

 Don’t worry—however amusing (or alarming) you may find it, odds are good that as your belly shrinks, your outie will return to its former innie status.

 During pregnancy, hormones can change the ratio of hair follicles that are actively growing and those ready to fall out, making for noticeable growth and thickening.
 Hair texture and even color variations aren’t uncommon either.

-Another condition to affect your face is melasma, where increased melanocytes (color-producing cells) create an excess of pigment resulting in dark patches on the forehead, cheeks, chin and around the mouth.
+Another condition to affect your face is melasma, where increased melanocytes (color-producing cells) create an excess of pigment resulting in dark patches on the forehead, cheeks, chin, and around the mouth.
 These splotches can get darker as pregnancy progresses, but will generally lighten over time.
 Not surprisingly, hyperpigmentation is exacerbated by sun exposure, so the use of a daily SPF (and maybe a good hat) is a worthy idea.

 Turn Up the (Blood) Volume

 Hemorrhoids, characterized by bulging veins that actually poke out of the anus (which can be made worse by pregnancy constipation), can be part of that package too.
-More blood can even mean nosebleeds and nasal stuffiness as mucous membranes swell, clearly one of the more glamorous aspects of pregnancy.
+More blood can even mean nosebleeds and nasal stuffiness as mucous membranes swell, clearly one of the less glamorous aspects of pregnancy.

 Contractions are another sign that the party is really getting started, even if they don’t actually lead to labor.
 “Oxytocin is the hormone released from the brain that causes the uterus to contract,” explains Wu.
 “Having bouts of contractions is a sign that your uterus is becoming more receptive to oxytocin.”

 This rhythmic tightening and relaxing of the uterine muscle is your body’s way of moving your baby down the birth canal and out into the world.
-As you move through the stages of labor, your contractions will increase in strength, frequency and length until your cervix dilates to a full 10 centimeters.
+As you move through the stages of labor, your contractions will increase in strength, frequency, and length until your cervix dilates to a full 10 centimeters.

 Immediately after delivery (and also during breastfeeding), your body will continue to release oxytocin in even larger amounts, triggering what’s known as afterbirth pains.
-These aching, cramp-like sensations, which can last for up to six weeks, are the postpartum contractions of the uterus as it shrinks and moves back to its prepregnancy size and location.
+These aching, cramp-like sensations, which can last for up to six weeks, are the postpartum contractions of the uterus as it shrinks and moves back to its pre-pregnancy size and location.
 Not the most comfortable feeling, maybe, but a good sign that your body is returning to its previous state.